lCardosoSantos/FK20-CUDA/doc/test_fft.md

 ```

-`line0` contains the concrete values used to generate the code: The keyword `setup` followed by the 256 decimal integer used to generate the fk20 setup.
+`line0` contains the concrete values used to generate the code: The keyword `setup` followed by the 256 hexadecimal unsigned integer used to generate the fk20 setup.
 Following, there will be two lines per case:
-the fist line will have the keyword `polynomial` followed by 256 integers, representing the indexes of the poly, separated by spaces, and ending with a linefeed character.
+the fist line will have the keyword `polynomial` followed by 256 hexadecimal unsigned integer, representing the indexes of the poly, separated by spaces, and ending with a linefeed character.
 The following line will have the keyword `fftTestInput_i` where i is an integer with the test id.
 Following, separated by spaces, there will the the 512 curve points in affine format, following blst/zcash standard representation.

 ### P1 representation <a name="p1"></a>